MichelleKuzakwawo/Crypto_investment_calculator/README.md

-# Crypto_investment_calculator
+# Crypto Investment calculator Dashboard
 An interactive R Shiny dashboard designed to model and visualize cryptocurrency investment returns.
-Developed as a practical project by a third-year Data Science student, integrating financial analysis, dynamic data visualization, and real-world application of statistical techniques.
+Developed as a practical project by a third year Data Science student, integrating financial analysis, dynamic data visualization, and real world application of statistical techniques.

-# Crypto Investment Dashboard

 ## 🎓 About Me

 Hi!
-I'm **Michelle**, a 3rd-year Data Science student passionate about building real-world projects.
-This dashboard project is very close to my heart — I built it for my husband to help him track and visualize potential returns from his favorite cryptocurrencies.
+I'm **Michelle**, a 3rd year Data Science student passionate about building real world projects.
+This dashboard project is very close to my heart  I built it for my husband to help him track and visualize potential returns from his favorite cryptocurrencies.

 This project combines love, data, and technology ✨.